oslabs-beta/next-persist/README.md

 <table>
   <tr>
     <td width="60%">
-<p>What is next-persist? next-persist is a lightweight NPM package developed to simplify the process of storing and reconciling non-critical persistent client data while retaining the benefits of server side rendering and static site generation through Next.js.</p>
+<p>'What is next-persist?'
+Well, next-persist is a lightweight NPM package developed to simplify the process of storing and reconciling non-critical persistent client state while retaining the benefits of server side rendering and static site generation provided by Next.js.</p>

-<p>Wouldn't it be nice to gain the benefits of Next.js while still providing the users with some sort of persistent dynamics?
-All without worrying about the architecture and costs of additional database management systems?
+<p>Wouldn't it be nice to gain the benefits of Next.js while still providing the users with some sort of dynamic state persistence?
+How about without worrying about the design and added costs of additional database management systems?
 <br>
 Well now you can! next-persist provides a simple solution for your dynamic, isomorphic web applications.
 Just import next-persist, set up a quick config and incorporate our functions.
 We do the rest, delivering you the benefits of server side rendering and persistent client data.
 </p>